Relativistic magnetohydrodynamics in the early Universe: Conclusions and summary

-After a brief review of the FLRW geometry in \Sec{FLRW}, the relativistic equations for perfect fluids are presented both for the purely hydrodynamical system (i.e., in the absence of electromagnetic fields or for non-conducting fluids) and for the MHD system.
-In terms of the conformal time $\tau$, the equations of motion of the fluid in an expanding Universe become equivalent to those in flat Minkowski space-time after a conformal mapping of the stress-energy tensor, $\tilde T^\munu = a^6 T^\munu$, as long as the stress-energy tensor is traceless, which is accomplished only when $p = \rho/3$, i.e., $\cs^2 = \third$ \cite{Brandenburg:1996fc,Subramanian:1997gi} and when the bulk viscosity $\zeta$ is zero (see Stokes assumption in \Sec{viscosity}).
+After a brief review of the FLRW geometry in \Sec{FLRW}, the relativistic equations for perfect fluids are presented both for the purely fluid dynamical system (i.e., in the absence of electromagnetic fields or for non-conducting fluids) and for the MHD system.
+In terms of the conformal time $\tau$, the equations of motion of the fluid in an expanding Universe become equivalent to those in flat Minkowski space-time after a conformal mapping of the stress-energy tensor, $\tilde T^\munu = a^6 T^\munu$, as long as the stress-energy tensor is traceless, which is accomplished only when $p = \third \rho$, i.e., $\cs^2 = \third$ \cite{Brandenburg:1996fc,Subramanian:1997gi} and when the bulk viscosity $\zeta_\visc$ is zero (see Stokes assumption in \Sec{viscosity}).
 The conformal transformation $\tilde T^{\munu} = a^6 T^{\munu}$ leads to the definition of the comoving energy density and pressure, $\tilde \rho = a^4 \rho$ and $\tilde p = a^4 p$, and the comoving shear viscosity $\tilde \nu = a^{-1} \nu$.
 In \Sec{generic_scaling}, we explore different scalings of the fluid variables that lead to equations with a generic Hubble friction term.
-In particular, when the bulk velocities are subrelativistic, $u^2 \ll 1$, it is found that the scaling $\tilde p = a^{3 \, (1 + \cs^2)} p$ and $\tilde \rho = a^{3 \, (1 + \cs^2)} \rho$ is the most convenient choice as it maximizes the number of Hubble friction terms that vanish in the fluid equations.
-A special case corresponds to $\cs^2 \ll 1$, where an alternative $\tilde \rho = a^3 \rho$ and $\tilde p = a^4 p$ can be chosen, together with a scaled $\alpha$-time, $\dd \tau_\alpha = a^{\alpha - 1} \dd \tau$ with $\alpha = \threehalf$.
-This choice allows us to keep a constant value of $\HH_\alpha = (\partial_{\tau_\alpha} a)/a$ and minimizes the appearances of Hubble friction terms in the equations if one further scales the velocity field with $\tilde u^i = a^\delta u^i$ with $\delta = \half$.
-The scaled coordinates are known as super-comoving coordinates and have been used in the literature to study baryonic particles in an expanding Universe \cite{Jedamzik:1996wp,Banerjee:2004df,Trivedi:2018ejz,Jedamzik:2023rfd}.
-We present a generalized version of this coordinates choice to other values of the background equation of state $w$ determining the evolution of the Universe (see \Sec{FLRW}).
-Lastly, also in the case of dust $\cs^2 \ll 1$, we show that the equations become conformally flat choosing the scaling $\tilde p = a^5 p$, $\alpha$-time with $\alpha = 2$, and $\tilde u^i = a u^i$.
+In particular, when the bulk velocities are subrelativistic, $u^2 \ll 1$, it is found that the scaling $\tilde p = a^\beta p$ and $\tilde \rho = a^\beta \rho$ with $ \beta = 3 (1 + \cs^2)$ is the most convenient choice as it maximizes the number of Hubble friction terms that vanish in the fluid equations.
+A special case corresponds to a fluid composed by massive particles (dust) with $\cs^2 \ll 1$, for which it is convenient to separately scale the pressure and the energy density, as they become decoupled in the fluid equations.
+We show that the equations become conformally flat choosing super-comoving coordinates \cite{Martel:1997hk}, corresponding to scaling $\tilde p = a^5 p$ and $\tilde u^i = a u^i$, together with a scaled $\alpha$-time $\tau_\alpha$ with $\alpha = 2$, defined such that $\dd \tau_\alpha = a^{\alpha - 1} \dd \tau$.
+An alternative choice of super-comoving coordinates corresponds to scaling $\tilde \rho = a^3 \rho$ and $\tilde p = a^4 p$ \cite{Banerjee:2004df}, together with a scaled $\alpha$-time, $\dd \tau_\alpha = a^{\alpha - 1} \dd \tau$ with $\alpha = \threehalf$.
+This choice allows us to keep a constant value of $\HH_\alpha = (\partial_{\tau_\alpha} a)/a$ and minimizes the appearances of Hubble friction terms in the equations if one further scales the velocity field as $\tilde u^i = a^\delta u^i$ with $\delta = \half$.
+We present a generalized version of the latter choice of super-comoving coordinates for other values of the background equation of state $w \neq 0$ determining the evolution of the Universe (see \Sec{FLRW}).
 These choices are explained in \Sec{cons_perf_fluid} and summarized in \Tab{tab:my_label}.
 The choice $\beta = 3 \, (1 + \cs^2)$ is especially useful when studying sound waves in an expanding Universe, considered in \Sec{sound_waves}.